Jiefei-Wang/DockerParallel/vignettes/vignette.md

 cluster$workerContainer$getRPackages()
 #> [1] "S4Vectors"
 ```
 Similar to `addSysPackages`, this feature does not work with the existing container.
-The Bioconductor foreach doRedis server container does not support this operation.
+The  server container does not support this operation.
 The `setRPackages` is also available if preserving the previous package setting is not required.

 ## SSH to the container
 Sometimes it might be helpful to ssh into the container and look at the debug information.
 The package can search for your public key file through the environment variable `DockerParallelSSHPublicKey`.
 If the public key file is available, it can be used by the container object and allow you to access the container using your private key.
 If you want to explicitly provide a public key, this can be done via